openchlsystem/mahakama/System Doumentation/SRS.md

 ### Design Constraints

-### The system is designed for use in a legal environment and is not intended for use in other industries.
+### The system is designed for use in a legal environment and is not intended for use in other industries

-### The system's functionality is based on a set of assumptions about the legal process and may not be suitable for use in jurisdictions with different legal processes.
+### The system's functionality is based on a set of assumptions about the legal process and may not be suitable for use in jurisdictions with different legal processes

-### The system is not intended to provide legal advice and should not be used as a substitute for the advice of a qualified legal professional.
+### The system is not intended to provide legal advice and should not be used as a substitute for the advice of a qualified legal professional

 ###

 ## Appendices